input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

 6.  _Optional Exercise (Easy)._

-    Persuade 5 or more additional Pioneers to delegate to your pools.
+    Persuade 5 or more additional Testnet users to delegate to your pools.
     Check your rewards.
-    Compete with other Pioneers to offer the most attractive pool.
+    Compete with other Testnet Stakepool operators to offer the most attractive pool.

 7. 	_Optional Exercise (Medium)._